James F. Blake

-James Frederick Blake (April 14, 1912 - March 21, 2002) was an American bus driver in Montgomery, Alabama, whom Rosa Parks defied in 1955, prompting the Montgomery bus boycott.
+James Frederick Blake (April 14, 1912 - March 21, 2002) was an American bus driver in Montgomery, Alabama, whom Rosa Parks defied in December 1955, prompting the Montgomery bus boycott.

 Early life

 Born on April 14, 1912, Blake was drafted into the Army on December 23, 1943, at Fort McClellan in Anniston, Alabama.

-He worked as a bus driver for Montgomery Bus City Lines until 1974.
-After he retired, he became a member of the Morningview Baptist Church.
+Blake worked as a bus driver for Montgomery Bus City Lines until 1974.
+After retiring, he became a member of the Morningview Baptist Church.

 Arrest of Rosa Parks

 First page of Parks' arrest report.
 Blake is listed as the complainant and warrant issuer.

 On June 15, 1955, while driving a bus in Montgomery, Blake tried to run off the road a car driven by Lucille Times.
-When she stopped to run an errand in Montgomery, he parked his bus across the street and proceeded to yell at her and they exchanged epithets and started fighting.
-Furious, Ms. Times contacted the National Association for the Advancement of Colored People (NAACP) and the bus company but received no response.
+When she stopped to run an errand in Montgomery, he parked his bus across the street and proceeded to yell at Times, and they exchanged epithets and started fighting.
+Furious, Times contacted the National Association for the Advancement of Colored People (NAACP) and the bus company but received no response.
 She also sent unpublished letters to newspapers in Montgomery and Atlanta.
 For the next six months, Times retaliated against the bus company by driving by bus stops to offer free rides to waiting black passengers.
 In effect, Times began a boycott of the bus company six months before the NAACP and Rosa Parks began the better-known boycott of that company.

 In 1955, Montgomery's black leaders were preparing to make a legal case against racial discrimination on the city bus system.
 Rosa Parks was selected to be the central figure in a challenge to the Jim Crow laws which supported segregation.

 In 1943, Parks had boarded a bus driven by Blake.
-She entered the front door of that bus and paid her fare; as she continued on to take a seat, Blake told her to disembark and enter the bus again from the back door, a rule imposed by some drivers.
+She entered the front door of that bus and paid her fare; as Parks continued on to take a seat, Blake told her to disembark and enter the bus again from the back door, a rule imposed by some drivers.
 When she got off to re-enter through the back however, Blake drove the bus away.
 Parks vowed to herself she would never ride with Blake again.